 Having enjoyed recreational horseback riding all of her life, Janie firmly believes that horses give back to their riders, contributing to their physical, emotional and spiritual well-being.
-In 2009, Janie was recognized as a Jefferson Award Winner for founding the Pegasus Project and continuing to be the visionary behind this amazing organization!
+In 2009, Janie was recognized as a Jefferson Award Winner for founding the Pegasus Project and continuing to be a visionary behind this amazing organization!

 Jené Pleger, Executive Director

 Born and raised in Yakima, Jené was blessed to grow up with Quarter Horses.
 She enjoys trail riding in the beautiful mountains around Washington State, and has worked as a horseback trail guide on White Pass, as well as in Lake Tahoe.
 She has also shown in the exciting sport of cutting.
 Jené was first introduced to Pegasus and therapeutic riding while volunteering in High School.
-She attended Washington State University and received her bachelors degree in Animal Science, and has been the Director at Pegasus since November 2013.
+She attended Washington State University and received her bachelors degree in Animal Science and Industry Management, and has been the Director at Pegasus since November 2013.
 She believes that the best place in the world is on the back of a horse, and all of life’s worries are eased there.